ilkermeliksitki/german-dict/README.md

 ## Examples

-Here is one example for the declension of a word.
+Here is one example for the declension of a noun.
 <pre>
 $ german-dict -d musik
 <span><b>die Musik</b></span>